MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/xamarin.md

 ```

 >[!NOTE]
-> For Android apps this method will return true by default until App Center is fully configured.
+> In Android apps this method before the start of App Center returns the last value set or true if the value wasn't changed before App Center start.

 ## Change state of service in runtime